 Provide a revenue forecast during the first 10 years of commercialization.
 We request the forecast be for 10 years because the path and development time required to bring the technology to market will vary - in some cases, commercialization may begin immediately after Phase II award, but in other cases commercialization may not start for many years beyond completion of the Phase II award.
 In doing so, be realistic and do not assume widespread and immediate adoption of your technology by the entire customer base.
-If there are opportunities outside the immediate DOE need, describe your time-phased plan to address.
+If there are opportunities outside the immediate DOE need, describe your time- phased plan to address.

-Applicants are encouraged to review the example Phase I Commercialization Plan on the DOE SBIR/STTR website under "Applicant Resources" at https://science.osti.gov/sbir/Applicant-Resources/Grant-Application.
+Applicants are encouraged to review the example Phase I Commercialization Plan on the DOE online application guide - https://pamsexternalhelp.science.energy.gov/display/ST/Commercialization+Plan.